jksnu/meanstack-ang6/README.md

 	g) run command like mongo
 3) open browser and run application by using http://localhost:3000.
 Now only myContact module has crud operation

+Note1: Interaction between websocket, NodeJs, AngularJs and Kafka is done to get real time feed from Kafka.
+To test it click on Contact->Websocket test

+Note2: Application cache is implemented by using PWA.
+Important files for this are ngsw-config.json, manifest.json, AppModule.ts, AppComponent.ts, LogService.ts.
+It works only in Production env i.e. if it is build by using "ng build --prod"

 # MeanAng4

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.